 A few days after they moved in, however, the police raided the

 apartment and took the father to jail on a felony arrest warrant from 2007.
 Rejeana was devastated; she had no idea he had a criminal past.
 Rejeana and her children had to leave the apartment by the end of the month.

 Rejeana packed up her two boys and they relocated to Downtown San Diego where they were now homeless.
-A stranger saw her crying by a trolley stop, and informed her of the Work Your Way Home program.
+A stranger saw her crying by a trolley stop, and informed her of the Family Reunification Program.
 Rejeana’s mother in Colorado Springs was willing to help her daughter and grandchildren get back on their feet.
 Rejeana and the boys went back to Colorado on Aug.
 7.

 Terissa Simmons has been homeless with her 4-year-old son, Ezekeil for more than a year.
 She came to California trying to build a new life, but she had no idea how high the cost of living is here.

 They had been living at Cortez Hill Family Center, and Terissa was looking for employment when her cousin in Atlanta offered to help her get back on her feet.

 Terissa and her son traveled to Atlanta in time for Ezekeil to enroll in kindergarten.